jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 ## The Future: NFL Stadiums and the 30-Year Replacement Cycle

 The history of NFL stadium construction shows a pattern of replacement every 30 years, or significant renovations that happen periodically.
 All seven NFL stadiums that opened in the 1990s are being replaced or received renovations of $100 million or more.
-However, Tampa Bay Buccaneers' 2018 improvements were relatively small and largely privately funded.
+However, the Tampa Bay Buccaneers' 2018 improvements were relatively small and largely privately funded.
 The team plans to pursue [a more substantial billion-dollar upgrade](https://www.tampabay.com/sports/bucs/2026/05/26/raymond-james-stadium-renovations-tampa-bay-buccaneers/), with the expectation that two-thirds of the costs will be covered by taxpayers.
 This request is consistent with the in-progress Jaguars and Panthers renovations.

 | Team | Year Open | Replacement/Major Renovation (year) | Total Cost | Public Cost |
 | ---- | :-------: | ------ | ---------: | ----------: |